-Queer Feminist Writer, Editor, Community Media Strategist, Gender-Based Violence Researcher, LGBTQIA+ Community Organiser, Podcaster, and Former Journalist
+Queer Feminist Writer, Editor, Feminist Communications Strategist, Gender-Based Violence Activist, Podcaster, and Former Journalist and Community Media-person

 I am not the most original thinker to state that This Quarantine (TM) has been a weird beast to be forced to befriend.
 Fully aware of my immense social privileges, including the privilege of being able to protect my life, I risk stating that this has been a phase of great mental churning.